filesender/filesender/CONTRIBUTE.md

 ## Community

-You don't feel capable of contributing with your code, but are using SimpleSAMLphp and can share your knowledge and experience?
+You don't feel capable of contributing with your code, but are using FileSender and can share your knowledge and experience?
 Please, do so!
-Join our [users mailing list](http://groups.google.com/group/simplesamlphp) and help other users when you can.
+Join our [users mailing list](https://sympa.uninett.no/lists/filesender.org/info/filesender-dev) and help other users when you can.
 Your experience might be valuable for many!